 - Future leaders: We focus on giving our clients access to the next generation of NEDs, creating search plans which identify the rising stars within business who are primed to take on their first NED role.
 A crucial aspect of increasing diversity at Board level is the cultivation of new NED talent, and our search practice is designed to facilitate the transition of high calibre, senior women into their first NED appointment.

-If you’d like to discuss our Board practice, please get in touch with our Senior Partner Neill Fry on 0117 314 0850.
+If you’d like to discuss your search requirements, please get in touch with our Senior Partner Neill Fry on 07920 055451.